briendeau/Artificial-Intelligence-Projects/README.md

 » Evolutionary algorithms

 ## TensorFlow is an open-source, multi-machine set of APIs (application programming interfaces) used for building, learning, and doing research on deep learning.
-It hides a lot of the complexity of deep learning, which makes the technology more accessible
+It hides a lot of the complexity of deep learning, which makes the technology more accessible.

+### TensorFlow gets its name from the way the data is processed.
+A tensor is a multidimensional matrix of data, which is transformed by each TensorFlow layer it moves through.